DiegoRamalho/urlshortener/README.md

 #### service
 Interface of the services present in the project.

-* It should end with the expression Service.
+* It must end with the expression Service.

 #### service.impl
 Concrete implementation of the services present in the project.

 * Manipulates DTOs and transforms them into the corresponding entity.

-* It should be annotated with @ Service.
+* It must be annotated with @ Service.

-* It should end with the expression ServiceImpl.
+* It must end with the expression ServiceImpl.

 #### service.mapper
-DTO converter interface for Entities.
+DTO converter interface for entities.

-* It should extends EntityMapper<DTO, Entity>.
+* It must extends EntityMapper<DTO, Entity>.

-* It should end with the expression Mapper.
+* It must end with the expression Mapper.

 ### main/resources
 Project Resources.